 The following policy statement was approved by the University Activities Committee, hereafter referred to the Committee, during the Spring quarter of 1972 and serves as the policies by which organizations operate at Armstrong Atlantic State University, hereafter referred to as the University.
 It was amended in the Spring of 2004 by the Committee to incorporate new philosophies and amend old guidelines.

 Student organizations at the University exist as an integral part of the total educational program.
 Their general purpose is to contribute to the development and welfare of the students and to benefit the entire community.
 Student organizations are established and managed by students and are subject to the regulations of the University.
 As an integral part of the University community, they have certain responsibilities including, adherence to the organization's announced purposes and sound business management.
 Basic democratic operational procedures are expected of all student organizations.
 Student organizations must have an advisor and be approved by the University before they can function as recognized organizations of the University.
-The Director of Student Union and Activities and the organization advisor are available to advise and assist organizations, but the final responsibility for performance rests with the members themselves.
+The Director of Student Life and the organization advisor are available to advise and assist organizations, but the final responsibility for performance rests with the members themselves.
 In addition to other policies and regulations, organizations are responsible for complying with the following fundamental regulations:

 Regulations for Active Organizations

 I. Basic Regulations

 - No student organization will be permitted to affiliate with any outside group or organization without approval of both the Student Activities Committee and the President of the University.